NotWithering/mansock/README.md

 **ManSock** is a simple CLI program used to debug tcp/udp servers with an interactive command-line

+This program was inspired by GameMaker 8.2 sockets, which is why the commands are so similar.

 ## Installing
 ```bash
 go install github.com/NotWithering/mansock@latest